 For a list of the hybrid titles, and more information about this deal, please go to BMJ’s website.
 At the bottom of this page, please select the University of Essex beneath “select your institution”, and then view the drop-down list beneath “how you can publish with fees covered by your institution” for a list of all included titles.

-If you have any questions, please get in touch with BMJ, or with our Research Support, or Institutional Repository team.
+If you have any questions, please get in touch with BMJ, or with the team here at the University.

 *Funders: UK Research and Innovation (Medical Research Council, Engineering and Physical Sciences Research Council, Arts and Humanities Research Council, Biotechnology and Biological Sciences Research Council, Economic and Social Research Council, Natural Environment Research Council, Science and Technology Facilities Council, Innovate UK, Research England), British Heart Foundation, Blood Cancer UK, Cancer Research UK, Parkinsons UK, Versus Arthritis or the Wellcome Trust.